Skip to content

-Grounding means to be in electrical contact with the earth.
+Grounding means being in electrical contact with the earth.

 barefoot woman grounding in nature